Give a Boost to Winter Boost

 It isn’t right that anyone needs to use a foodbank.
-Sadly many in our city do, with five of our largest foodbanks giving out over 480 foodbank parcels each week.
+Sadly many in our city do, with over 2100 emergency food parcels being given out every week in Liverpool.
 At Feeding Liverpool we continue to campaign to end the root causes of poverty whilst ensuring people have good food at points of crisis.

 Cheryl’s story